IGNF/tactileo-quest/README.md

 #Tactileo-quest

 Tactileo Quest is a proof of concept to demonstrate the abilities of collecting information on a map to use in a serious game.
-**Tactileo** is a french project of the Education Nationale that aims to study and define API for touch devices to bring such devices into school context.
+**Tactileo** is a french project of the Education Nationale that aims to study and define API for multi touch devices to bring such devices into school context.
 IGN-France is involved in this project in defining interactions with maps.

 *Disclaimer: This sample app is by no means a complete game or complete game engine.
 I wrote this code in about 4 days (including design and sprite) and additional cleanup/optimization should be used in a real-world game.*

-###Source code**
+###Source code

 Full source code for this demo application is available on GitHub under the [CeCILL-B licence](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.txt) (a french BSD like licence).
 This code is provided as-is.